clearlinux/clear-linux-documentation/source/clear-linux/tutorials/tutorial-proxy.rst

 Setting up proxy
 ################

-This tutorial shows you how to configure your system for use behind a corporate proxy.
+This tutorial shows you how to configure your system for use behind an outbound proxy to access the Internet.

 |CL| :ref:`tooling` applications already benefit from the :ref:`autoproxy`
 feature.